Eliphas1810/eliphas1810-tools/README.md

 ## Overview

-Tools of Eliphas1810 by Chrome Extensions, Python, .apk of Android Appli, and JavaScript in HTML.
+Tools of Eliphas1810 by Chrome Extensions, Python, .apk of Android Appli, Java, and JavaScript in HTML.

 *Public Domain.*